Sanjay-Shan/MNIST_Digit_Classification/README.md

 1) Output changes for every single trial due to the random initialization of weights.( hence a phenomenon like seeding can get the same output every trial if it is for the same dataset.
 2) various other initialisations can be used like xaviour initilisation etc where the range of weights depends upon the number of nodes in the layer. (-1/sqrt(n) ,1/sqrt(n

+Structure of the output folders for each of the tasks ,mentioned above:
+1. Accuracy plot
+2. Loss Plot
+3. Trace file for training